balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 root@c3nft579ner3:/myvolume# ls
 app.js  package.json
 ```

-### 6.Check container1, container2 where file "package.json" created in container3 mapped with the 2 containers.
+### 6.Check container1, container2 where file "package.json" created in container3 mapped with the 2 containers:

 - Verifying in Container1:

 ```
 # Run the Docker Container1 with Volume Mount